jekymin8232/vitalguardai-com/README.md

 - **Audio features** (bridge broadcast, acoustic Morse/ultrasonic) require a user gesture to start the Web Audio context, per browser autoplay policy.
 - Older / refurbished devices are explicitly a target environment.

-## Ethical use

-This project is intended **strictly for civilian, agricultural, and humanitarian purposes** (Hippocratic-3.0-derivative terms).
-It is built for life-safety, disaster response, and survival scenarios under infrastructure collapse, and is not designed or licensed for military or surveillance use.

 ## Maintainer

 **Morgan J.**